SylviaCHS/BME547_Final_Project/README.md

 The function used from `scikit-image` is `skimage.util.invert()`.
 This might be the function that can generate the most obvious change.
 What it's doing is something like turn white into black or turn black into white.

 *More details about the functions used from `scikit-image` can be found on their official webpage: https://scikit-image.org/*

+## Sphinx docstring
+All the docstrings of functions can be found in folder `html`.
+Feel free to check them.